getreu/tp-note/docs/source/tpnote--manpage.md

 Tp-Note's core functionality, the management of note file headers and filenames, is markup language agnostic.
 However, there is one content template '`[tmpl] from_clipboard_content`' that generates a hyperlink.
 The hyperlink syntax varies depending on the markup language.
-Hence you should not forget to modify the '`[tmpl] from_clipboard_content`' content template, when you change the default markup language defined in '`[filename] extension_default`'.
+Hence, you should not forget to modify the '`[tmpl] from_clipboard_content`' content template, when you change the default markup language defined in '`[filename] extension_default`'.